tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/run-command-managed.md

 ## PowerShell

 ### Execute a script with the VM
-This command will deliver the script to the VM, execute it, and return the captured output.
+This command delivers the script to the VM, execute it, and return the captured output.

 ```azurepowershell-interactive